In caring economies, people are able to take care of themselves, each other and the planet.

 Ouí Act does this by liberating young people’s voice, opening

 up their minds, teaching them to listen and to form an opinion, and reflecting on their social problems.
-Then they help the young people to find solutions to those social problems.

 Love each other, love the earth, let money be at the service of these two